EpiCoronaHack/Hackathon2020/OutbreakModel/README.md

 Read et al https://www.medrxiv.org/content/10.1101/2020.01.23.20018549v2 Deterministic SEIR model, within and between Chinese cities.
-Code is available but the analysis requires data from OAG traffic analyser.
-It might be possible to obtain data like that from wechat using APIs, or from other sources.
+Code is available but the analysis requires airplane data from OAG traffic analyser.
+It might be possible to obtain data like that from wechat using APIs, or from other sources (let us know if you'd be interested to do this).
+Historical flight data is also available from [this EcoHealth Alliance app](https://flirt.eha.io/), where it can be downloaded for free, but will need to be adjusted for non-full flights.
+Possibilities for extension include further adjustment of flight estimates for Lunar new year, and inclusion of rail and road travel estimates (to the best of our knowledge, no one has considered this so far).

 Wu et al, Lancet: https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30260-9/fulltext#sec1 These authors fit their model to international cases, assuming that these would be detected (while cases within Wuhan might not be - without a specific diagnostic test it is hard to know, and even with one, it is challenging to test large numbers of people).